swissfintechinnovations/.github/profile/README.md

   - organisation maintenance and infrstructure (repo [.github](https://github.com/swissfintechinnovations/.github))

 In addition, we are in constant information exchange with the following organizations regarding the proliferation of standardization recommendations for APIs for the Swiss financial center:
-  - API-based platform connecting insurance companies and insurance brokers: [EcoHub](https://github.com/EcoHub-AG) Please note that the API specifications developed by the organizations mentioned in this section are not necessarily based on SFTI's API design recommendations.
+  - API-based platform connecting insurance companies and insurance brokers: [EcoHub](https://github.com/EcoHub-AG)

+Please note that the API specifications developed by the organizations mentioned in the latter section are not necessarily based on SFTI's API design recommendations.

 **Collaboration**